 I have yet to meet anyone that doesn’t love this recipe; men, women and children of all ages find it absolutely irresistible.
 The squares taste a great deal like rich, fudgy brownies and the zucchini is undetectable.

 The only downside?
 After doubling the recipe and making three big, moist, delicious cakes, I used a grand total of TWO zucchinis.
-One was a big one, but…well, did you see the pile?
+One was a big one, but…well, what do I do with the other 27 zucchinis?

 - 4 eggs